The Value of Using a Unified C/C++ Testing Tool

 8 min read

 Software verification and validation is an inherent part of software development.
 The effort and budget put into particular V&V projects depends on many factors, such as functional safety objectives of a project, the level of business risk, or the quality culture of an organization.
-Regardless of what drives an organization to implement quality initiatives and processes, it takes more than determination to produce safe and high quality software products.
+Regardless of what drives an organization to implement quality initiatives and processes, it takes more than determination to produce safe and high-quality software products.

 Choosing appropriate testing methodologies is a challenging task for many reasons.
 Technology is evolving at a rapid pace, and companies have to choose which software testing tools to adopt.
 In many cases, choosing between open source and commercial products is also difficult.

-This post explains how automated testing techniques, such as advanced static analysis, runtime memory monitoring, automated unit testing, and flow analysis, can be combined to improve quality assurance processes, and identifies the benefits of implementing a unified testing tool.
+This post explains how automated testing techniques, such as advanced static analysis, runtime memory monitoring, automated unit testing, and flow analysis, can be combined to improve quality assurance processes, and identifies the benefits of implementing a unified testing solution.
 The concepts discussed here are generic and can be applied to any programming language, but the examples here have C and C++ programming languages in mind, created using Parasoft C/C++test.

 When thinking about possible high-level software malfunctions, several classes of software errors can be distinguished: errors resulting from missing requirements, errors caused by incorrectly specified requirements, and errors that occur because requirements have been coded incorrectly.
 The first two classes of software defects fall into the category of requirements engineering, and won’t be discussed here.
 I’m focusing here on errors caused by incorrect implementation which includes a wide range of potential software problems that many teams struggle with.

 So what does it mean that a requirement has been coded incorrectly?
 It can be many things.
 Take, for example, an incorrectly implemented requirement — unit tests designed to check the correct implementation fail and test automation tools detect and report the defect.
 In another example, a runtime analysis tool may detect a critical memory access error during a unit test that is undetectable from the unit test results alone.
-Different tools are better a detecting certain classes of errors, as illustrated below.
+Different tools are better at detecting certain classes of errors, as illustrated below.

 Figure 1.
 Software defects and a detection strategy landscape.